sebastiandedeyne/sebastiandedeyne.com/content/posts/webmentions-on-a-static-site-with-github-actions.md

 WEBMENTIONS_TOKEN=XXX node ./webmentions.js
 ```

-Next, we determin a start date.
+Next, we determine a start date.
 We don't always need to fetch all webmentions from the beginning of time.

 The Action will run once every six hours.
 Fetching the webmentions of the past 6 hours *should* be enough but I've noticed some mentions come in with a delay.
 My script is currently set up to retrieve all webmentions from the past 3 days.
 It's okay if we fetch the same mentions multiple times, we'll filter out the duplicates later on.